certifaction/hinsign-cli/README.md

 **Response**

-200 OK — Successfully locked the e-prescription.
+200 OK — Successfully locked the E-Prescription.

 #### 4.2.6.
-Unlocking an e-prescription
+Unlocking an E-Prescription

 **Usage**
 ```